 - Sickness Insurance (provided by the Centre): All LTS will get private sickness insurance if necessary.
 The deductible (amount each LTS has to cover per calendar year themselves) is, if nothing else mentioned, CHF 300.-.
 This insurance covers any treatment due to sickness.

 - Social Insurance according to the Swiss Law (provided by the Centre): Every LTS must have Social Insurance according to the Swiss regulations.
 This includes invalidity insurance, maternity leave and old-age and survivors' insurance (OASI).
 More information will be given during training.

-- A room in one of the shared flats in Kandersteg
+- A room in one of the shared flats or in the KISC owned buildings in Kandersteg

 - All meals at the Centre, both while at work and on days off

 - 2 days off per week and 20 days of holidays

 - Pocket money starting from 450 CHF per month

 - A Swiss Pass (discount card for transportation in Switzerland)